khalladay/khalladay.github.com/_posts/2018-03-27-SSBO-VS-Uniform-Buffer.md

 }
 {% endhighlight %}

-Finally, instead of specifying a decsriptor set or binding for this data in your shader, you just use the push_constant specifier:
+Finally, instead of specifying a descriptor set or binding for this data in your shader, you just use the push_constant specifier:

 {% highlight c %}
 layout(push_constant) uniform transformData